Primary

 Lead with your chest, not your head.
 Imagine trying to touch your belly button to your thighs rather than your forehead to your knees.
 Use a yoga strap around your feet if you cannot reach them comfortably.
 Bend your knees slightly if you feel lower back strain.

-Want Seated Forward Fold in your program?
+See where Seated Forward Fold fits in your weekly plan

 Sit on floor with legs extended straight.